|

 so that interpretation is de-emphasized.
 The relative minor

-B to B isn't there.
+from B to B isn't there.
 How do YOU understand this tuning?

 NSR: In terms of traditional